Track orders with Geotags

 Introduction

-Geotags help you tag the geolocation of work done by drivers on a timeline.
-As drivers move about performing actions in the app, the time and location of those actions get geotagged along with associated metadata.
-Geotags track deviations from expectations and help you take action in real-time through application workflows.
-Geotags are organized chronologically in the driver timeline and aggregated for a group of drivers.
-Deviations are classified as driver or address issue, and pinged back to your servers for updating the address book.
+Order geotags help you tag the geolocation of work done by workers on a timeline.
+As workers move about performing actions in the app, the time and location of those actions get geotagged along with an associated order handle if present or metadata.

-The figure below provides an overview of how the Geotags feature works and the guide walks you through how you can implement it:
+The figure below provides an overview of how the order geotags feature works and the guide walks you through how you can implement it:

 {